GreenFrogMCBE/GreenFrogMCBE/README.md

 + Generate plugin structure: "npm run plugin-structure"

-You can install it by downloading this repo, then running "npm install" to start the server, use "npm run start"
+You can install it by downloading this repo, then running "npm install" and then doing "npm run start" (or "node .")

 + Credits: /docs/CREDITS.md
 + Human-readable license: /docs/READABLE-LICENSE.md